Last update on topic selection procedure: 02.10.2024 - Selection procedure for 2024W is available and starts 03.10.2024.

 In FactCheck, the precision metric manager is responsible for selecting the appropriate metric for comparing each fact pair, resulting in either a "conflicting" or "nonconflicting" finding.
 The manager communicates the comparison result and the applied precision metric to the user or the requesting party.
 The role of the precision metrics manager is to select the appropriate metrics for different application scenarios, recognizing that different precision metrics may be required.
 This project aims to develop a precision metrics manager using a self-learning and self-adaptive system based on its use and user feedback to meet these requirements.

-• Technologies: FactCheck, Python, HTML, Javascript
+- Technologies: FactCheck, Python, HTML, Javascript

-• Contact: Peter Kalchgruber
+- Contact: Peter Kalchgruber and Daniel Berger

 PK13 - FactCheck: Building a Trust System for facts